DefinetlyNotAI/Logicytics/docs/GETTING_STARTED.md

 ```

 Use `--sequential` for a deterministic troubleshooting run, `--no-package` when you need only the manifest-backed run
 directory, and `--interactive` when a console window should remain open at the end.
-Do not add `--plugins` or `--mods`
+Do not add `--plugins` just to make
-just to make a command work: those switches opt into user-owned executable code.
+a command work: it opts into reviewed user-owned collector code.

 ## 4. Decide whether the result answers the question